BpaLabTHCologne/bpa_lab_docs/README.md

 This process manages the purchase of required components.
 The process starts when a component is needed.

 First, a purchase order is created that specifies parameters such as vendor, material, and quantity.
-The system then sends the purchase order to the vendor.
-When the goods are received, an incoming inspection is performed.
-If a quality problem is detected, the materials are rejected and a new purchase order is created.
-Otherwise, the putaway scenario in the manufacturing (FT factory) is initiated.
+The system then sends the purchase order to the vendor and waits for confirmation from the vendor.
+The materials are then stored and the stocks are updated.

-The process then marks the material requirement as fulfilled.
+The process then marks the material requirement as fulfilled and the purchasing order as completed.

 ### Manufacturing

 ![manufacturing process](Updated_graphics/ManufacturingProcess.png "Manufacturing process")

-To be added: Process of goods receipt of components in the high-bay warehouse of the manufacturing plant.

-This process manages two scenarios:
-- puts the components  into the high-bay warehouse inside the factory, by initiating the FT factory controller.
-- the manufacturing of a finished good (product) by once again initiating  the FT Factory Controller.

-The process ends when the finished goods are ready to be transported in the finished goods warehouse (robot).
+The process manages the physical production simulation of the FT factory.
+The process is started after a production order has been created in the production control process and sufficient materials are available to manufacture the product.

+An order must be placed that leads to the production of a new bicycle using the specified material.
+Before this, however, a check is made to see whether a physical workpiece is already available in the Ft factory's warehouse.
+If not, a physical workpiece must first be transferred to the FT factory so that the control program can store and recognize it.
+Once the bicycle has been produced from the material (workpiece), the process is complete.

 ### Shipment